-K.O.
-Herston was born and raised in Nashville, Tennessee.
-He graduated from Vanderbilt University and the University of Tennessee College of Law, where he was on the editorial board of the Tennessee Law Review.
-He quickly fell in love with East Tennessee and decided to make his home in Knoxville.
-He has been practicing law in Knoxville for 16 years.
+I was born and raised in Nashville, Tennessee.
+I graduated from Vanderbilt University and the University of Tennessee College of Law, where I was on the editorial board of the Tennessee Law Review.
+I quickly fell in love with East Tennessee and decided to make my home in Knoxville.
+I have been practicing law in Knoxville for 21 years.

-Before his knees started refusing to cooperate, K.O. was an avid endurance athlete who raced in five marathons, including those in New York City, Los Angeles, and Paris (France).
-He also raced in numerous triathlons, including a Half-Ironman and twice in the USA Triathlon Age Group National Championships.
-Now he enjoys mountain biking all over East Tennessee, boating on Norris Lake in the summer, photography, and hiking in the Great Smoky Mountains.
+I am a longtime runner and have run several ultramarathons and marathons, including those in New York City, Los Angeles, and Paris (France).
+I also raced in numerous triathlons, including twice in the USA Triathlon Age Group National Championships.
+Nowadays I enjoy mountain biking all over East Tennessee, photography, and running/hiking in the Great Smoky Mountains National Park.

 John is an avid historian and active preservationist in the Knoxville community.
 He writes a blog focusing on Knoxville’s lost architectural treasures, Knoxville Lost and Found.
 John also enjoys restoring old automobiles, particularly Volkswagens.
 He has served as President of Knox Volks Motor Club, Inc., a local Volkswagen enthusiast organization.